 Last but not least, let’s discuss these mind-boggling innovations in shoe technology.
 We all hope to travel to the moon and stand on it one day.

 Only a few individuals in the history of humanity have made progress into zero gravity.
-This is, without a doubt, the nicest item on the list.
-Two magnetic plates make up the foot of the Moonwalker.
-The magnets are positioned in a way that makes you feel as if you’re soaring!
+Luckily, we have the nicest item on the list, that is sure to provide the experience of walking on the moon.
+The MoonWalker comes with two magnetic plates that make up the foot, and the magnets are positioned in a way that makes you feel as if you’re soaring!

 As a consequence, you’ll feel as if you’re walking like Neil Armstrong.
-The memory foam bottoms of the 20:16 MoonWalker sneakers make them extremely comfy.
+The memory foam bottoms of the 20:16 MoonWalker shoes make them extremely comfy.

-You can feel the cushion mould to your toes with each stride.
+You can feel the cushion mold to your toes with each stride.
 DuPont Tyvek synthetic polyethylene, the very same fabric used by NASA, is used for the inside.

 These shoes don’t have strings to ensure that you can slip them on and off with ease, but they’re still secure thanks to a cushioned, non-slip tongue.
 With the 20:16 MoonWalker gravity-defying footwear, you can go to the sky without ever leaving the city.
 Check out more with this video.